Arnaud-Michel d'Abbadie

 Arnaud-Michel d'Abbadie d'Arrast (24 July 1815 – 8 November 1893), also listed as Michel Arnaud d'Abbadie in the Chambers Biographical Dictionary was a French-Basque explorer of Irish origin, renowned for his extensive travels in Ethiopia alongside his elder brother, Antoine d'Abbadie d'Arrast.
 Arnaud distinguished himself as a geographer, ethnologist, and linguist, gaining intimate knowledge of Abyssinian polemarchs and serving as an active observer of their battles and courtly life.
-In 1868, Arnaud published the seminal account of their travels, titled Douze ans de séjour dans la Haute-Ethiopie (Twelve Years in Upper Ethiopia in English), providing a comprehensive narrative of their twelve-year sojourn in the region.
+In 1868, Arnaud published the first volume, the foundational account of their travels, entitled Douze ans de séjour dans la Haute-Ethiopie.
+The following three volumes were published posthumously.
+The work was also translated into English under the title Twelve Years in Upper Ethiopia and into Amharic under the name በኢትዮጵያ ከፍተኛ ተራሮች ቆይታዬ.

 Early life

 Arnaud's father, Michel Arnauld d'Abbadie (1772–1832), hailed from an ancient family of lay abbots in Arrast, a commune in the canton of Mauléon.
 In 1791, to escape the repercussions of the French Revolution, Michel emigrated, first to Spain and later to England and Ireland, where he became a shipowner, specializing in the importation of Spanish wines.
 On 18 July 1807, he married Eliza Thompson of Park (1779–1865), the daughter of a doctor, in Thurles, County Tipperary.

 Arnaud d'Abbadie, born in Dublin on 24 July 1815, was the fourth child and second son in a family of six siblings: